-Profits From Investing In Land
+Investing In Land For Long-Term

 Land is always a good investment for the long term.
-When investors made real estate investments, one consideration in past years was the tax shelter of certain investments.
+In past years when investors made real estate investments, one consideration was the tax shelter of certain investments.
 Now, with fewer shelters, real estate investments must make sense as a dollars and cents return on capital, and must stand alone as a good business move.
 Land has never been a tax advantaged investment and should be worth considering as a way to increase wealth.
 The trend has always been up.